CommunitySolidServer/CommunitySolidServer/documentation/markdown/usage/notifications.md

 ## Important note for server owners

-There is not much restriction on who can create a new notification channel, only `Read` permissions on the target resource are required.
+There is not much restriction on who can create a new notification channel;
+only `Read` permissions on the target resource are required.
 It is therefore possible for the server to accumulate created channels.
 As these channels still get used every time their corresponding resource changes, this could degrade server performance.

-For this reason, the server is by default configured to always remove notification channels after 2 weeks.
+For this reason, the default server configuration removes notification channels after two weeks (20160 minutes).
 You can modify this behaviour by adding the following block to your configuration:

 ```json